 Pros of staying in the 16th arrondissement

-The quiet, leafy green streets that (discretely) scream “old money”.
+The quiet, leafy green streets are one of the areas of Paris that (discretely) scream “old money”.
 The shops, that scream tasteful Parisian style.
+This is one of the best neighborhoods to stay in Paris if you want to pretend you are just a little bit rich.

 Cons of staying in the 16th arrondissement